evansbenj/DMW_knockin/RNAseq.md

 * Map reads from each sex to the joint transcriptome assembly
 * Identify transcripts that are female (and male) specific
 * Blast the sex-specific assemblies against each other and identify transcripts with no hits
+* Quantify expression levels using joint transcriptome assembly and HTseq

+Hopefully these exercises will help me identify some female-specific candidates.
+Next step would be to try to amplify the candidate(s) in male and female XB with the hope that I can get a sex-specific amplification.
+The primers used for this could also be used for checking the CRISPR/Cas mutations.